dekuNukem/traffic-cone-film-scanning/README.md

 * For utmost quality, wet mounting/drum scans are still hard to beat.
 * Main advantage is excellent scans at much lower cost, easy setup, and faster speed.

-#### Feedback Wanted!

-* Commodity off-the-self parts are used to reduce cost.
-* However it can result in variability from person to person.
-* I would love to hear about your experience!
-* Get in touch [via Discord](https://discord.gg/wB9mKjD2Cn) or email: `dekuNukem&gmail.com`!

 ## Sounds Great, I'm In!

 Let's get started!
 The setup involves: